-Presumption reason Name (Note 1) Shareholding Shares Shareholding(Note 2) Shares % Address Paid-In Capital Type of business [None]
+Presumption reason Name (Note 1) Shareholding Shares g(Note 2) % Date of Establishment Address Paid-In Capital Type of business I [None]

 Note 1: If the corporate shareholders are the same, fill in the name of the corporation; if the natural person shareholder is the same, fill in the name of the natural person.
 Natural person shareholders only need to fill in the presumption reason, the name and number of shares.